raganwald/presentations/command-pattern.md

 ---

-# what can fixing `redo` teach us about invocations as first-class entities?
+# what did fixing `redo` teach us about invocations as first-class entities?

 ---